• Contact

 ./build-key-server server

-file earlier.
-In our case, we can keep server
+While the server field should be replaced with KEY_NAME we set in the vars file earlier.
+In our case, we can keep server.

 The build process of our server’s key might ask a few questions, like the expiration of itself.
-We answer all these questions with y
+We answer all these questions with y.

 Strong Key

-key which will be used during the exchange of our keys.
+In the next step, we create a strong Diffie-Hellman key which will be used during the exchange of our keys.
 Type in the following command to create one:

 ./build-dh